-Final acceleration decisions will be made by the professional discretion of the Deputy Principal - Learning & Teaching in consultation with a Learning Team including the Directors of Middle and Senior Schools and relevant Subject Coordinators.
+Final acceleration decisions will be made by the professional discretion of the Deputy Principal - Learning & Teaching in consultation with a Learning Team including the Year 10 and 11 Wellbeing Leaders and relevant Subject Coordinators.

 Students who are successful in their application to study in the Acceleration Program will be required to 'pick up' a subject in Year 12 to complete six subjects counting towards their ATAR.